Rosemary Squire

 Dame Rosemary Anne Squire, DBE (born 27 May 1956) is a British commercial theatre owner and entrepreneur.
-She is the founder of the Ambassador Theatre Group (ATG) Ltd. Squire and co-founder of Trafalgar Entertainment.
+She is the founder of the Ambassador Theatre Group (ATG) LTD, and co-founder of Trafalgar Entertainment.

 Early life and education

 Squire was born in Nottingham, England, on 27 May 1956.
 From 1967 to 1974, Squire attended Nottingham Girls' High School.
-She studied at Southampton University between 1975 and 1979, earning a BA in Spanish, and worked at the University of Barcelona 1977–78 as an English language assistant.
+She then enrolled at Southampton University between 1975 and 1979, where she earned a BA degree in Spanish.
+She later worked at the University of Barcelona from 1977 to 1978 as an English language assistant.
 Squire then studied at Brown University from 1979 to 1980 on a postgraduate scholarship.

 Career

 Squire arrived in Theatreland in 1980.
 She held various administrative roles at Wyndham's Theatres Ltd. In 1984, she was a manager of Maxbox Group plc, the second largest group of West End theatres.
 In 1988, she became the manager of the theatre production company Turnstyle Group Ltd, of which she then became executive director.
-In 1991 she co-produced the West End revival of the musical Carmen Jones.
+In 1991, she co-produced the West End revival of the musical Carmen Jones.

 Squire and her husband Howard Panter established the Ambassador Theatre Group in 1992, with the acquisitions of the Duke of York's Theatre, a management contract of the Ambassadors Theatre, and a cinema complex in Woking.
 In 1995, ATG acquired the Ambassadors Theatre, which was renamed New Ambassadors Theatre in 1999.
 Between 1996 and 1997, the group expanded further with contracts for the Milton Keynes Theatre and the Regent Theatre, as well as Victoria Hall.
 In 1997, Squire became executive director of the Ambassador Theatre Group.